Famous Birthdays·December 30·Al Smith

 Biography

-Al Smith's story is the story of New York City itself.
+Al Smith became the first Catholic nominee of a major American political party in 1928.
 Born in 1873 to Irish-immigrant parents, he left school after the eighth grade to work on the Fulton Fish Market, absorbing the rhythms and needs of the working class.
-His political education came from the clubhouses of Tammany Hall, but he transcended the machine's corruption with a genuine, reformist zeal.
-As a state legislator and four-term governor of New York, he was a workhorse for the Progressive Era, pushing through groundbreaking laws on factory safety, housing, and parks.
-His 1928 presidential run was historic—he was the first Catholic nominee of a major party—but it was also brutal.
+His political education came from the clubhouses of Tammany Hall, but he pursued reformist goals within the machine's structure.
+As a state legislator and four-term governor of New York, Smith pushed through groundbreaking laws on factory safety, housing, and parks during the Progressive Era.
+His 1928 presidential run was historic and brutal.
 He faced vicious anti-Catholic sentiment and was painted as a dangerous urbanite by a predominantly rural, Protestant nation.
-His landslide loss to Herbert Hoover couldn't erase his legacy: he proved an urban, ethnic candidate could reach the highest level, paving the way for a new Democratic coalition that would later elect Franklin D. Roosevelt, his own political protégé.
+Herbert Hoover defeated him in a landslide.
+That loss did not erase his influence: he proved an urban, ethnic candidate could reach the highest level, paving the way for a new Democratic coalition that later elected Franklin D. Roosevelt, his own political protégé.

 The Gilded Age